hugo53/iCodeSnippets/README.md

 ```bash
 ~/Library/Developer/Xcode/UserData/CodeSnippets/
 ```
 or
 ```bash
 /Users/username/Library/Developer/Xcode/UserData/CodeSnippets
 ```

 Therefore, we will make a git repo which also locate at that location.
 Do that, we can make snippets to be updated just by pulling/pushing git repo.

-So, there are two ways to make your snippet on git repository.
+So, there are two ways to make your snippet go visible on git repository.

 ##### Method 1
 ``` bash